pradeeplearns/codePractice/dynamic-memory/README.md

 int *p = new int[20];    //will assign a memory block of size 20 integer array delete p;               //will deallocate the memory block and free the memory
 ```

+## Memory Leak
+When we assign some heap memory during the execution of the program and ignore or forget to deallocate/free it.
+It causes memory leak in Heap memory.
+As that memory block is abondoned into Heap without any further use.